SFC Charles Armstead

 Mission Accomplished on November 12, 2011

 Army Sergeant First Class Charles Armstead was on his third deployment when he sustained serious injuries.

-While at his outpost in Hamman Al Alil, Iraq on May 2, 2009, SFC Armstead did not know that an Iraqi insurgent had already killed two Soldiers while infiltrating the outpost and had severely wounded the gate guard when he went to investigate a noise coming from the gate area.
-As SFC Armstead came upon the scene he was shot in the stomach leaving him with internal injuries and shattering his right hip, while also causing extensive nerve and spinal damage.
+On May 2, 2009, while at his outpost in Hamman Al Alil, Iraq, SFC Armstead did not know that an Iraqi insurgent had already killed two Soldiers while infiltrating the outpost and had severely wounded the gate guard when he went to investigate a noise coming from the gate area.
+As SFC Armstead came upon the scene, he was shot in the stomach leaving him with internal injuries and shattering his right hip, while also causing extensive nerve and spinal damage.

 Upon being evacuated to a field hospital, SFC Armstead underwent his first amputation surgery.
 Later airlifted to Landstuhl, Germany, a further amputation surgery was required, removing his right leg at the pelvis.
 Upon being stabilized, SFC Armstead was airlifted to Walter Reed Army Medical Center where he spent more than six months recovering before he was able to be transferred closer to home to Brook Army Medical Center in San Antonio.

-Originally from Needville, Texas, SFC Armstead enjoys spending time with his wife, Tonia and their three daughters Ashley, Amber and Amauri.
-An active sportsman Chuck enjoys wheelchair basketball, hand-cycling, and fishing.
-He competed on the U.S. basketball team for the 2016 Invictus Games and he will be representing the U.S. at the Japanese Wheelchair Championships in Toyko in October 2019.
+Originally from Needville, Texas, SFC Armstead enjoys spending time with his wife, Tonia and their three daughters, Ashley, Amber, and Amauri.
+An active sportsman, Chuck enjoys wheelchair basketball, hand-cycling, and fishing.
+He competed on the U.S. basketball team for the 2016 Invictus Games and he represented the U.S. at the Japanese Wheelchair Championships in Toyko in October 2019.
 He hopes to one day earn a degree as a teacher or counselor.